MvWouden/functional-programming-tutorial-exercises/README.md

-# functional-programming
+# Functional Programming Course
-Functional Programming Course
+This repository will host my tutorial exercises and examples